v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 ## Narrowing the Problem

 Then, Bloomberg engineers started investigating the issue using some V8 parameters.
-As described in the previous post, Node.js and V8 have some nice command line parameters that can help with that.
+As described in the [this post](https://blogs.igalia.com/dape/2023/05/18/javascript-memory-profiling-with-heap-snapshot/), Node.js and V8 have some nice command line parameters that can help with that.
 These options were used to create the heap snapshots, simplify the reproduction, and improve observability:

 `--max-old-space-size=100`
 : This limits the heap to 100 megabytes and helps to reproduce the issue much faster.